rikilele/pokemon-go-bp/README.md

 - Clone this repository
 - `npm install`

-### Usage
+### Optimization

-To run an optimization with respect to BP on all Pokemon in the game
+This script generates a list of Pokemon stats (IV and PL) optimized for BP.

 - `npm run optimize`

-- Check `out/*.csv` for results
+### Analyze your own Pokemon

-To run an interactive command line tool to calculate BP on specific stats
+This is a interactive command line tool to calculate BP for specific Pokemon.

 - `npm run analyze`